bbc/accessibility-news-and-you/accessibility-and-testing-with-read-and-write.md

 Read&Write **MUST** be tested with **Internet Explorer 11**.
 If the component/feature is used on a wide range of pages and services, to meet the Definition of Done **Chrome** **SHOULD** also be used for testing (as rendering engines differ greatly between browsers, which may effect how content is read), in order to be considered acceptable for a live release.
 Test using an actual device if possible.

 Not sure how to Read with Read&Write?
-Watch [Introduction to the Read&Write Gold for PC Reading Toolbar](https://www.youtube.com/watch?v=SUI6WX5-Mmo&t=46s ZoomText New User Introduction) from 4 munites 6 seconds to 5 minutes 30 seconds.
+Watch [Introduction to the Read&Write Gold for PC Reading Toolbar](https://www.youtube.com/watch?v=SUI6WX5-Mmo&t=46s ZoomText New User Introduction) from 4 minutes 6 seconds to 5 minutes 30 seconds.

 ## What should I test?